By the Marxism-Leninism Today Editors

 Racism against African-Americans, historically and today, is the main division in the US working class.
 It is central to US history.
 In 1861-65 this country fought a civil war claiming more than 600,000 lives whose root cause was slavery.
 Therefore we speak of the centrality of Black liberation

-Progress was made as a result of the civil rights struggle of 1950s and 1960s.
+.
 Not all of that progress has been dismantled, but there have been significant roll backs in affirmative action (gutted by the US Supreme Court) , and in voting rights.Old forms of racism persist.
-Racism and racial discrimination continue to take their toll on every aspect of Black life from greater poverty, worse health indictors, housing segregation, greater unemployment, higher school dropout rates, underfunded public schools, higher mortality rates, mass incarceration, and police violence against Black youth.
+Racism and racial discrimination continue to take their toll on every aspect of Black life from greater poverty, worse health indicators, housing segregation, greater unemployment, higher school dropout rates, underfunded public schools, higher mortality rates, mass incarceration, and police violence against Black youth.
 No other sector of the US people has suffered more from this kind and extent of oppression.

 New forms of racist oppression, a “New Jim Crow, ” have appeared.
 The US is now the mass incarceration state.
 African-Americans now constitute nearly 1 million of the total 2.3 million incarcerated population.
 At 13 percent of the US population Blacks are 40 percent of the incarcerated.
 African-Americans are incarcerated at nearly six times the rate of whites.